manojknit/Android_CertificatePinning/README.md

-# Android_CertificatePinning
-# Android app to demonstrate Proximity sensor
+# Android app to demonstrate Certificate Pinning
 ####                                                                                                     By Manoj Kumar
 ## Introduction
 Android mobile app using Certificate Pinning which plays an important role in preventing Man-in-the-middle attack.